gitana/alpaca/site/support.md

 ---
 {% include JB/setup %}

-Our engineering team offers production support, feature implementation, consulting services and migration advice as you support Alpaca forms within your own applications.
+Our engineering team offers production support, development, consulting services and migration advice as you support Alpaca forms within your own applications.
 We offer a service-level agreement, rapid issue turnaround and an opportunity to drive the technology roadmap.

+Alpaca Production Support starts at $50 / month.

 <br/>